decki-id/decki-id/README.md

 ## Current programming activity

 I'm currently learning Docker and React.
 I'm also actively creating web API service projects at work using NestJS.<br><br>

+## Collaborate

+I'm looking to collaborate on a freelance project with the technologies mentioned above.
+No programming test bullshit.
+Just give me a part of the actual project, let me build it according to the existing specifications, and let the result talk.<br><br>